tsihyoung/leetcode-swift/README.md

-# swift-exercise
+# leetcode-swift
-Exercise for swift
+Solutions for leetcode with swift

+For C++ and Python, you can go to [leetcode solution](https://github.com/ChenYangyao/project-leetcode-solution)